-MIH 04.05.06 The mechanic must be trained in infection control and educated to the dangers of unauthorized use of medical equipment, or a policy and practice must exist requiring the removal of medical waste, regulated equipment and regulated supplies, including non-over-the-counter medications, prior to vehicle servicing.
+MIH 04.05.06 The mechanic must be trained in infection control and educated on the dangers of unauthorized use of medical equipment, or a policy and practice must exist requiring the removal of medical waste, regulated equipment, and regulated supplies, including non-over-the-counter medications, Set Traft of Second Edition CAMIS WILL Standards. prior to vehicle servicing.